The Democratic Kernel Scheduler#

 However, it is important that processes with lower numbers of votes are given at least some chance at runtime.
 To do this, I propose the idea of incumbency.
 The kernel should keep track of the number of consecutive times a process is given CPU time.
 After it has reached a certain amount of time, the kernel will declare the process an incumbent and pick another process to run.
 The incumbent process is then forced to wait for a number of scheduling cycles before it can run again.

 I am pretty new to kernel development, so the development of this concept is rather slow and I may never complete it.
-However, I have started figuring out how to integrate this into the Linux kernel, and my progress can be tracked here.
+However, I have started figuring out how to integrate this into the Linux kernel.
+More to come here.

 Although the concept of a Democratic Scheduler may sound silly, I believe that this idea has actual potential to help developers of software for shared systems who would like to maximize their CPU runtime.